 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Dresden has relatively fewer families with younger children, and/or college students.
 Combined, this makes Dresden a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The per capita income in Dresden in 2022 was $39,952, which is wealthy relative to Tennessee, and upper middle income relative to the rest of the US.
-This equates to an annual income of $159,808 for a family of four.
+The per capita income in Dresden in 2022 was $30,181, which is middle income relative to Tennessee, and lower middle income relative to the rest of the US.
+This equates to an annual income of $120,724 for a family of four.
 However, Dresden contains both very wealthy and poor people as well.

 The people who call Dresden home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dresden residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Dresden include English, Irish, Italian, German, and Scottish.
+Important ancestries of people in Dresden include English, Irish, Italian, Scottish, and German.

 The most common language spoken in Dresden is English.
 Other important languages spoken here include Italian and Polish.